-There are 3 subspecies of Taiga Bean Goose Anser fabalis recognised:
+There are three subspecies of Taiga Bean Goose

-The Tundra Bean Goose A. serrirostris has 2 subspecies:
+The Tundra Bean Goose A. serrirostris has two subspecies:

 Some modern publications list all five subspecies above as Anser fabalis, as work on these taxa is still ongoing.
-We are following the names and divisions currently published in the IOC World Bird List.
+We follow the taxonomy of the IOC World Bird List.

-Our native subspecies, the Western Bean Goose A. f. fabialis is common in collections and is easy to maintain here.
-The remaining four are not considered to be so easy.
+The nominate subspecies of Taiga Bean Goose, the Western Bean Goose A. f. fabialis is common in collections and is easy to maintain here.
+The remaining four subspecies of Bean Geese are not considered so.

 They should be fed grain and pellets as well as being provided with good grazing.

 The Taiga Bean Goose is a bird of the high Arctic or taiga, where it favours lakes, pools, bogs, swamps, wet meadows and sluggish rivers.
 Bean Geese also move to marshes and agricultural land in winter.
 The Western Bean Goose breeds in the taiga from western Siberia to Scandinavia, it winters in Western Europe with small numbers regularly occurring at sites in Scotland and eastern England.

 Superficially, they look similar to their closest relative, the Pink-footed Goose Anser brachyrhynchus, but have warmer, more brown plumage.
 The key differentiating feature is leg colour.
 The yellow-orange patch on the bill usually covers more than half in Taiga Bean Geese.

 The Western Bean Goose was uplisted from Amber to Red in Britain in 2015 as it is classified as globally threatened.
 This is due to its declining population, which is heavily dependent on active habitat management in the UK.

 The combined wintering UK population of both species numbers less than 900 individuals, which is the threshold for counting as a rarity.
 As a result, the Russian Bean Goose is Amber-listed in Britain.